aryan-bhardwaj/598APE-HW3/README.md

 # 598APE-HW3

+## IMPORTANT: The working artifact is in the test branch, not main.
+Make sure to checkout to test to see the instructions and correct code.

 This repository contains code for homework 3 of 598APE.

 This assignment is relatively simple in comparison to HW1 and HW2 to ensure you have enough time to work on the course project.